 Cloud allows the synchronization of data from multiple sources into a single dashboard.
 Hence it relieves executives from the burden of manually transferring data from one system to another.
 With industries moving towards automation in monitoring and control of plant processes, it is critical to ensure that data is same at all points.
 Cloud helps in synchronization of data by defining a single point as the source of information and allowing access to it via the internet.

 The Scepticism and Confusion:

 Thought cloud has gained tremendous traction, there is an equally persistent confusion as well.
-A study conducted bymanufacturing, distribution and other industries, offered following insights:on SaaS adoption in
+A study conducted by MintJutras on SaaS adoption in manufacturing, distribution and other industries, offered following insights:

 - Overall 66% of respondents to the survey did not know the difference between single- and multi-tenant SaaS architectures.

 - Within 10 years, SaaS-based applications are expected to grow from 22% to 45% of all manufacturing and distribution software.

 - The 3 prominent applications of a SaaS solutions manufacturing and distribution include offering customers a measure to control over upgrades, steady support for global operations and support for rapid and frequent upgradation.